How to use Cash Flow Settings: Timing Options

 RightCapital offers three ways to illustrate cash flow projections.
 You can illustrate cash flow projections starting from the current date on a rolling 12 month basis, or you can illustrate cash flow projections starting from the beginning of either the current year or the next year, on a calendar year basis.

-To update this setting, go to the Client Settings tab and change the "Cash flow in simulation starts" setting.
+To update this setting, open the client plan > click the gear icon > Settings > Client Methodology tab and change the "Cash flow in simulation starts" setting.

 Current date projections

 To use current date, 12 month rolling projections, set the Cash flow setting to 'Current month'.
 This setting may be helpful for long-term projections where the client is not concerned about current year cash flows, or for scenarios where you want to align the client's current balance sheet and their future cash flows.